jfspencer/cordova-plugin-couchbase-lite/README.md

     cordova add plugin https://github.com/happieio/cordova-plugin-couchbase-lite.git

 - Second move the following API files into the appropriate place in your project.
-APIs -> typescript -> cbl.ts & cblemitter.ts
+  - APIs -> typescript -> cbl.ts & cblemitter.ts
-APIs -> typescript -> typedefs -> cbl.d.ts & cblemitter.d.ts & cblsubtypes.d.ts & eventsource.d.ts
+  - APIs -> typescript -> typedefs -> cbl.d.ts & cblemitter.d.ts & cblsubtypes.d.ts & eventsource.d.ts

-- Third Fix the ///<reference /> paths to be relative to your project and link to or copy the bluebird, jquery, lodash and urijs defintion files.
+- Third Fix the ///<reference /> paths to be relative to your project and link to or copy the bluebird, jquery, lodash and urijs definition files.

 - Fourth import the cbl.ts file into your data access class and have fun :)

-## ScalaJS Installation
+## ScalaJS Installation - API NOT WRITTEN YET
 First add the plugin to your project by

     cordova add plugin https://github.com/happieio/cordova-plugin-couchbase-lite.git

+## Contributing
+Your Help in writing unit tests for Travis are very welcome and reporting or generating a pull request for bug fixes or improvements are always welcome too!

 ## Brief API Overview
-note: The typescript API is formatted for use with external module systems.
+note: The typescript API is formatted for use with external module systems(AMD, CommonJS etc.).

 Create a New CBL API Instance